 The ADC map is a display of ADC values for each voxel in an image.
 In most current clinical implementations, it uses two or more b-values and a monoexponential model of signal decay with increasing b-values to calculate ADC values.
-Most clinically significant cancers have restricted/impeded diffusion compared to normal tissues and thus appear hypointense on grey-scale ADC maps.
+Most clinically significant cancers have restricted/impeded diffusion compared to normal tissues and, thus, appear hypointense on grey-scale ADC maps.
 Although ADC values have been reported to correlate inversely with histologic grades, there is considerable overlap between BPH, low grade cancers, and high grade cancers.
 Furthermore, ADC calculations are influenced by choice of b-values and have been inconsistent across vendors.
 Thus, qualitative visual assessment is often used as the primary method to assess ADC.
-Nevertheless, ADC values, using a threshold of 750-900 μ m2/sec, may assist differentiation between benign and malignant prostate tissues in the PZ, with ADC values below the threshold correlating with clinically significant cancers.
+Nevertheless, ADC values, using a threshold of 750-900 $\mu m^2/sec$, may assist differentiation between benign and malignant prostate tissues, with ADC values below the threshold correlating with clinically significant cancers.

-"High b-value" images utilize a b-value ≥1400 sec/mm2.
-They display preservation of signal in areas of restricted/impeded diffusion compared with normal tissues, which demonstrate diminished signal due to greater diffusion between applications of gradients with different b-values.
+"High b-value" images utilize a b-value of at least 1400 sec/mm2.
+They display preservation of signal in areas of restricted/impeded diffusion compared with normal tissues, which demonstrate diminished signal due to greater diffusion between application of gradients with different b-values.
 Compared to ADC maps alone, conspicuity of clinically significant cancers is sometimes improved on high b-value images, especially in those adjacent to or invading the anterior fibromuscular stroma, in a subcapsular location, and at the apex and base of the gland.
 High b-value images can be obtained in one of two ways: either directly by acquiring a high b-value DWI sequence (requiring additional scan time), or by calculating (synthesizing) the high b-value image by extrapolation from the acquired lower b-value data used to create the ADC map (potentially less prone to artifacts because it avoids the longer TEs required to accommodate the strong gradient pulses needed for high b-value acquisitions).
-As the b-value increases, the signal-to-noise ratio (SNR) decreases, so that the optimum high b- value may be dependent on magnetic field strength, software, and manufacturer.
-Thus, there is no currently widely accepted optimal "high b-value", but if adequate SNR permits, b-values of 1400-2000 sec/mm2 or higher seem to be advantageous.
+As the b-value increases, the signal-to-noise ratio (SNR) decreases, so that the optimum high b-value may be dependent on magnetic field strength, software, and manufacturer.
+Thus, there is no currently widely accepted optimal "high b-value" beyond the requirement for a DW image set with a b-value ≥1,400 sec/mm2.